 Ventricular assist devices (VAD) are mechanical devices that pump blood through the body.
 They are used as a bridge to transplant for patients who are on medications but still have severe symptoms and are waiting for a donor heart.
 In some cases, they may delay the need for a transplant.
 Therefore, they may be used as short-term (less than 1 week) or longer-term support.

 Ventricular assist devices include:

 The risks and complications involved with many of these devices include bleeding, blood clots, and right-side heart failure.
 Infections are a particular hazard.

-While the risks of this procedure are high, about 85 - 90% of patients survive the first year after receiving a heart transplant, and about 75% survive for 5 years.
-Survival after 10 years is about 56 percent.
-In general, the highest risk factors for death 3 or more years after a transplant operation are coronary artery disease and the adverse effects (infection and certain cancers) of immunosuppressive drugs used in the procedure. .
+While the risks of this procedure are high, about 85% to 90% of patients survive the first year after receiving a heart transplant, and about 75% survive for 3 years.
+Survival after 10 years is about 56%.
+In general, the highest risk factors for death, 3 or more years after a transplant operation are a special kind of coronary artery disease (called transplant vasculopathy) and the adverse effects (infection and certain cancers) of immunosuppressive drugs used in the procedure.